pringyy/OGRE/INSTALLATIONGUIDE.md

 ## 5. Moodle Server Configurations:

-**Configuration 5.1:** How to change how much 'OGRE' points users are rewarded for carrying out tasks:
+**Configuration 5.1 (optional):** How to change how much 'OGRE' points users are rewarded for carrying out tasks:
 * Open the ['moodle/mod/assign/locallib.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/master/moodle_config/mod/assign/locallib.php) file on the moodle server to change the points rewarded for submitting an assignment.
 * Navigate to **line 7365**  and you can change the variable '$assignment_points' to any integer value you want rewarded.
 * Open the ['moodle/mod/quiz/locallib.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/moodle_config/mod/quiz/locallib.php) file on the moodle server to change the points rewarded for finishing a quiz.
 * Navigate to **line 1807**  and you can change the variable '$quiz_points' to any integer value you want rewarded.

-**Configuration 5.2:** If you want to make changes to the Moodle server like creating a course, enrolling users in a course and setting up assignments for those courses please follow this guide:
+**Configuration 5.2 (optional):** If you want to make changes to the Moodle server like creating a course, enrolling users in a course and setting up assignments for those courses please follow this guide:
 *  [See Moodle guide](https://docs.moodle.org/38/en/Admin_quick_guide#Adding_users) for adding users.
 *  [See Moodle guide](https://docs.moodle.org/38/en/Admin_quick_guide#Adding_courses) for adding courses.
 *  [See Moodle guide](https://docs.moodle.org/38/en/Admin_quick_guide#Step_2:_Enrolment) for enrolling users on to courses.
 *  [See Moodle guide](https://docs.moodle.org/38/en/Assignment_quick_guide) for adding assignments to the courses.

-**Configuration 5.3:** If you want to make any further changes to our API code, and you are unfamilar with PHP we would recommend to follow this guide:
+**Configuration 5.3 (optional):** If you want to make any further changes to our API code, and you are unfamilar with PHP we would recommend to follow this guide:
 *  [See PHP guide](https://www.w3schools.com/php/).